 Mark E. Russell

-Mark Russell is vice president of Engineering, Technology and Mission Assurance for Raytheon Company.
+Mark E. Russell is vice president of Engineering, Technology and Mission Assurance for Raytheon Company.
 He assumed the position in July 2008, and was elected a company officer in June 2008.
-Raytheon Company (NYSE: RTN), with 2009 sales of $25 billion, is a technology leader specializing in defense, homeland security and other government markets throughout the world.
-With headquarters in Waltham, MA, Raytheon employs 75,000 people worldwide.
+Raytheon Company (NYSE: RTN), with 2017 sales of $25 billion and 64,000 employees, is a technology and innovation leader specializing in defense, civil government and cybersecurity solutions.
+Raytheon is headquartered in Waltham, Massachusetts.

 Russell guides the company’s vision and provides corporate leadership in the strategic areas of technology and research, engineering, operations, performance excellence, programs security, Raytheon Six Sigma™ and Mission Assurance.
 He is responsible for 45,000 world-class people working on more than 8,000 programs.

-Prior to leading Raytheon’s engineering organization, Russell was vice president of engineering for Raytheon’s Integrated Defense Systems (IDS) business.
-In this role, he was responsible for leading IDS’ engineering activities, including the capture and management of technology and advanced programs; coordination of strategic architecture initiatives; development and production of advanced semiconductor products at Raytheon RF Components; continuous improvement of processes and tools; and product development.
+Prior to leading Raytheon’s engineering organization, Russell was vice president of Engineering for Raytheon’s Integrated Defense Systems (IDS) business.
+In this role, he was responsible for leading IDS’ engineering activities, including the capture and management of technology and advanced programs; coordination of strategic architecture initiatives; development and production of advanced semiconductor products; continuous improvement of processes and tools; and product development.

-Russell has worked in design engineering, operations, field testing, and project and program management for state-of-the-art radar, missile and communication systems including Patriot, HLDA1, Wide Band Gap Semiconductor (WBGS), Terminal High Altitude Area Defense (THAAD) System, Joint Land Attack Cruise Missile Defense Elevated Netted Sensor (JLENS), Sea-Based X-Band Radar (SBX), Cobra Judy Replacement, Upgraded Early Warning Radar (UEWR) and the Zumwalt-class destroyer.
-He has overseen the management of production facilities, including the Advanced Products Center and Raytheon RF Components.
+Russell has worked in design engineering, operations, field testing, and project and program management for state-of-the-art radar, missile and communication systems including Patriot, Home Land Defense Area 1 (HLDA1), Wide Band Gap Semiconductor, Terminal High Altitude Area Defense (THAAD) system, Joint Land Attack Cruise Missile Defense Elevated Netted Sensor (JLENS), Sea-Based X-Band Radar (SBX), Cobra Judy Replacement, Upgraded Early Warning Radar and the DDG 1000 destroyer.
+He has managed production facilities, including the Advanced Products Center and Raytheon RF Components.
 He has also served as director of surface radar engineering, and the Radar Design and Electronics Center for Raytheon’s Electronic Systems business, and he has expertise in the development of microwave systems and components.

 Russell has published 16 peer-reviewed papers on active electronically steered arrays and radar systems, missiles, photonic technology, solid-state transmitters and communications systems.
 He holds 36 patents in the areas of microwave and millimeter wave components, high-range resolution radar applications and missile seekers.